HallM/MapsForge-ios/README.md

 1. Copy the `.a`library and the headers into the new project.
 2. In *Build Phases*, add the `.a` library file to *Link Binaries With Librairies*.
 3. In *Build Settings*, search the *Header Search Path* and add `$(SRCROOT)/YourProjectName/YourLibraryFolder/`.
+Set this recursive.
 4. Build your project.
-You can make references to headers of the library by calling `org/mapsforge/path/to/the/file.h`.
+You can make references to headers of the library by calling `mapsforge-ios/org/mapsforge/path/to/the/file.h`.

+Beware if you are using J2OBJC for other librairies or for your current project, the library headers already contains java headers for your convenience.
+If you already specify J2OBJC headers, you can change the *Header Search Path* and set `$(SRCROOT)/YourProjectName/YourLibraryFolder/mapsforge-ios` to only include the library headers and not the J2OBJC headers.